 Cobham has been formally working as an artist since 2010, and since then, she has studied Design, Fine Arts, Filmmaking, Photography, Communication and Jewelry making.
 Her widely diverse range of interests is often reflected in an all-encompassing practice, which spans across a vast array of media.
 She is currently studying a Master of Contemporary Art at the University of Melbourne, and actively participates in group shows, talks and exhibitions both nationally and internationally.
-She has collaborated with artists from different disciplines, and her work can still be seen in galleries across Vienna, Berlin and Uruguay.
+She has collaborated with artists from different disciplines, and her work can still be seen across Vienna, Berlin and Uruguay.

 2019 Satellite Anthem exhibition, curated by Dr. Kate Just.
-Assembly Point Exhibition Space, Creative Spaces Guild, Arts Precint, Melbourne, Australia
+Assembly Point Exhibition Space, Creative Spaces Guild, Arts Precint, Melbourne, Australia.

 2018 Exhibition of the documentary A Media Agua with its music played live at the Anglo Theater, Uruguay.

 2018 Atrium of the Municipality of Montevideo’s central building, LGBTQI pride week.

 2018 Illustrations Market, 4th edition, Centro Cultural de España, Uruguay.

 2018 llustrations Market, 2nd and 3rd editions, Uruguay.